acchang/ParkAndTilfordSite/README.md

 ## Optimizations

-Maybe a directory of residents would be cool, or a more up-to-date information on the current residens.
+Maybe a directory of residents would be cool, or a more up-to-date information on the current residents.

 ## Lessons learned